This easy-to-make fall farro salad features chewy grains, sauteed carrots, white beans, and cranberries. Comes together quickly – in just one bowl.

-Since I don’t cook turkey anymore, I’ve become a big fan of whole grains as part of the Thanksgiving meal.
-They’re not meant to replace turkey, per se, but something chewy-textured in a plant-based feast is a must and grains fit the bill perfectly.
+Since I don’t cook turkey for Thanksgiving anymore, I’ve become a big fan of whole grains as part of the holiday meal.
+They’re not meant to replace turkey, obviously, but something chewy-textured is a must for a plant-based feast and whole grains fit the bill perfectly.

-Enter this fall farro salad, which I designed specifically for T-giving.
-It has the familiar flavors we’ve come to expect – cranberries, root vegetables – in an easy grain salad format.
-What I love about this concept is it comes together in one bowl, can be made in advance, and doesn’t require any special equipment.
-Win, win, win!
+Enter this fall farro salad, which I designed specifically for Thanksgiving.
+It has the familiar seasonal flavors we expect for the holiday – celery, cranberries, root vegetables – in an easy grain salad format that can be served warm or at room temperature.

-It’s balanced!
-The contrast of chewy, soft, and crunchy textures, and of sweet cranberries and sour lemon, makes it super satisfying to eat.
-Plus, it has a ton of protein, complex carbs, and vegetables.
+- It’s balanced.
+The contrast of chewy, soft, and crunchy textures, and of sweet cranberries and tangy lemon, makes it super satisfying to eat.
+Plus, it has enough protein, complex carbs, and vegetables to be a complete meal on its own.

-No special equipment required.
-No need to bust out a food processor or blender here!
+- No special equipment needed.
+No need to bust out your food processor or blender here.
 All you need is a pot, a skillet, and a mixing bowl.

 - Farro: Comes in two forms – pearled and whole.
 Pearled has had its outermost layer polished away, which strips some of the nutrients but does help it cook faster.
 Whole farro takes about 15 minutes longer to cook than pearled.
 As a substitute, you can use wheatberries or barley.

-- Carrots: Parsnips or sweet potatoes cut into a similar size to the carrots would work well here.
+- Carrots: Parsnips cut to a similar size would work, too.

 - Shallot: You can use red onion instead.